isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 * Fixed an issue with CMAF/demuxed audio streams, where in certain scenarios EXT-X-MEDIA-SEQUENCE numbers would increment incorrectly.

+### Version 20.3.2

+**When:** Wednesday, March 11, 2020 from 05:30 AM to 07:00 AM Eastern Time

+* Improvements to SCTE35 signal handling.

+* Maintenance updates.

+### Version 20.3.1

+**When:** Thursday, March 05, 2020 from 02:30 AM to 04:30 AM Eastern Time

+* Performance improvements:

+  * Added cache support for both master/media m3u8 manifests.
+These manifests now respond to Cache-Control: public and Max-Age headers, which can often improve video start performance.

+  * Added support for forcing https creatives to be fetched over http, which can also improve video start performance.

+* Security and maintenance fixes.

 ### Version 20.2.1

 **When:** Thursday, February 13, 2020 from 04:30 AM to 05:30 AM Eastern Time